Looking to boost sales and take your e-commerce business to the next level?!

 Let’s say you’re buying a garden feeder on Home Depot, you’ll be prompted to get a few extra items that might be useful alongside it.

-Cross-selling is low hanging fruit tactic which can easily increase the value of each transaction and dramatically boost your profitability.
+Cross-selling is low hanging fruit tactic that can easily increase the value of each transaction and dramatically boost your profitability.

 WooCommerce users can add this feature with a simple “frequently bought together” plugin.